-The possibility exists, however, that military elements not identifiable to the United States could be used to carry out an operation abroad without ever being acknowledged by the United States.
-The Committee does not view such potential use of military forces as a

-"traditional military activity" under subsection (e)(2).
+The possibility exists, however, that military elements who are not identifiable to the United States could be used to carry out an operation to achieve a military or political objective abroad where there is no intent to acknowledge the involvement or sponsorship of the United States.
+Indeed, such operation need not be in support of U.S. military forces.
+The Committee does not view this potential use of military forces as a "traditional military activity" under subsection (e)(2).